Shin Ji-a

+Shin Ji-a (Korean: 신지아; born 19 March 2008) is a South Korean figure skater.

+She is a two-time South Korean champion (2023, 2024), the 2025 CS Cranberry Cup International bronze medalist, and the 2025 CS Nebelhorn Trophy bronze medalist.

-Shin Ji-a (Hangul: 신지아; born 19 March 2008) is a South Korean figure skater.
-She is the 2023 South Korean national champion.
-At the junior level, she is a two-time World Junior silver medalist (2022 and 2023), the 2022–23 Junior Grand Prix Final silver medalist, a three-time ISU Junior Grand Prix medalist, and the 2021 South Korean junior champion.
+On the junior level, she is the 2024 Youth Olympic silver medalist, the 2024 Youth Olympic champion in the team event, a four-time World Junior silver medalist (2022, 2023, 2024, 2025), a two-time Junior Grand Prix Final silver medalist (2022–23, 2023–24), and a five-time ISU Junior Grand Prix medalist (including gold at the 2022 JGP Latvia, the 2023 JGP Austria, and the 2023 JGP Hungary), and the 2021 South Korean Junior champion.

+Personal life

+Shin was born on March 19, 2008, in Busan, South Korea.

+In addition to figure skating, she enjoys baking and knitting as hobbies.

+She looks up to Yuna Kim and Yuma Kagiyama.

 Career

 Early years

-Shin began learning to skate in 2015, having been inspired by Kim Yu-na.
+Shin began learning to skate in 2015 at the age of seven, having been inspired from watching videos of Kim Yu-na skating on YouTube.
+The following year, she moved from Busan to Daegu to receive professional training before relocating to Seoul after entering the fifth grade.

 She won the national junior gold medal at the 2021 South Korean Championships.

 2021–22 season: Junior World silver

 Making her international debut on the Junior Grand Prix at the 2021 JGP Slovenia in Ljubljana, Shin finished in sixth place.
 The following week, she competed in her second event on the circuit, the 2021 JGP Poland in Gdańsk.
 She ranked second in the short program and third in the long due to a fall on the opening triple lutz.
 Shin won the bronze medal with only a 0.03 point gap from silver medalist Elizaveta Kulikova.
 In her first senior event, Shin was fourth at the 2022 South Korean Championships.

 Shin was assigned to compete at the 2022 World Junior Championships, but events would soon complicate the situation.
-Shortly after the conclusion of the 2022 Winter Olympics, Russia invaded Ukraine.
-As a result, the International Skating Union banned all Russian athletes from competing at ISU championships.
+The International Skating Union banned all Russian athletes from competing at ISU championships.
 As Russian women had dominated international figure skating in recent years, this had a significant impact on the field.
-Due to both the invasion and the Omicron variant, the World Junior Championships could not be held as scheduled in Sofia in early March and were rescheduled for mid-April in Tallinn.
+Due the Omicron variant, the World Junior Championships could not be held as scheduled in Sofia in early March and were rescheduled for mid-April in Tallinn.
 Shin finished second in the short program, 3.12 points behind segment leader Isabeau Levito of the United States.
 She went on to win the free skate, taking a gold small medal for that segment but remained in second overall behind Levito by 0.54 points.
 She was only the second South Korean to win a World Junior medal, the first one being Yuna Kim.